regen-donedev/StackOrBolt/README.md

 # StackOrBolt

-A classic two player board game with an ai opponent.
+A classic two player turn-based board game with an ai opponent.
 <a href="https://regen-donedev.github.io/StackOrBolt/">Play online</a>

 ## Game Rules

-Move a piece one or two cells forward or sideward onton an empty cell or opponent's piece.
+Move a piece one or two cells forward or sideward onto an empty cell or opponent's piece.
 You can wraparound the board for sideward moves, but two consecutive sideward moves are not allowed.